zarusz/SlimMessageBus/README.md

 Notice the static `MessageBus.Current` property might actually be configured to resolve a scoped `IMessageBus` instance (web request scoped).

-The 'SlimMessageBus' configuration could looks like this:
+The `SlimMessageBus` configuration could looks like this:

 ```cs
 // Define the recipie how to create our IMessageBus